TIBCOSoftware/bw6-plugin-maven/README.md

 This plug-in has been provided subject to the license shared as part of the repository.
 Kindly ensure to review the same in detail before using or downloading this plug-in.

-It has been provided here as a sample Plug-in with the intention of supporting use-cases of integrating TIBCO ActiveMatrix BusinessWorks™ 6.3.0 and higher with Apache Maven.
+It is provided as a sample Plug-in to support use-cases of integrating TIBCO ActiveMatrix BusinessWorks™ 6.3.0 and higher with Apache Maven.

 ##Prerequisites